If you can't find the answer you're looking for or need more details on anything, reach out to staygoodtraining@gmail.com!

 Stay Good Training is Charlotte, NC based and services in surrounding areas as well.

 Our pricing depends on several factors, including the type of program, your dog’s behavior, and specific training needs.
-While we provide general starting rates, a final quote is only given after a free consultation.
 This gives Adam a chance to meet your dog, understand their behavior, and determine which program is the best fit.
+You can expect programs to fall between $850 and $3,000, but a final quote is only given after a free consultation.

 We also offer various payment methods and flexible payment plans so that training doesn’t have to be paid in full upfront, as well as military/first responder discounts.

-Yes, we offer boarding exclusively to dogs who have successfully completed any of our programs.
+Yes, we offer boarding exclusively to dogs who have successfully completed either our private lessons or board and train and are crate trained.
 This ensures each dog stays in a familiar, structured environment with clear expectations and consistent handling.

 During their stay, dogs receive continued reinforcement of their training, regular walks, play and enrichment time, and one-on-one care from someone they already know and trust.
 Our home facility includes access to a treadmill and safe play areas for both mental and physical exercise, making it a more personalized and enriching alternative to traditional boarding.